tinymce/tinymce-docs/_includes/release-notes/51known-issues.md

 For the comments plugin, the comments sidebar can be collapsed using the `showcomments` toolbar button (![comment.svg]({{ site.baseurl }}/images/icons/comment.svg)).

 For other plugins with sidebars, {{site.companyname}} recommends ensuring the sidebar's toolbar button is accessible on the toolbar.

+### Find and replace moving out of view in iOS

+#### Issue
+The Find and replace dialog moves outside the screen view on iOS when finding a match offscreen.

+#### Workaround
+No known workaround at the time of release.

+### Inline toolbar placement issues on mobile devices

+#### Issue
+On mobile devices, the inline toolbar can intermittently display in the wrong location when the keyboard is open or when scrolling.

+#### Workaround
+No known workaround at the time of release.

+### Touch selection handle issue on iOS

+#### Issue
+The iOS touch selection handles (lollipops) sometimes remain on screen after the selection changes, resulting in misplaced or multiple selections.

+#### Workaround
+This may be an iOS bug, and the is no known workaround at the time of release.
+To remove the duplicate or multiple selections, restart the Safari app.

+### Text selection context toolbar issue on Android devices

+#### Issue
+TinyMCE text selection context toolbars do not appear on Android.

+#### Workaround
+No known workaround at the time of release.

+### FormatPainter: Limited functionality on iOS devices

+#### Issue
+Unable to apply formats using a collapsed selection on iOS due to iOS selection placement.

+#### Workaround
+No known workaround at the time of release.